Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Related Work

-Various replacement augmentations for NLP tasks such as word replacement \cite{zhang2015character,cai2020data}, random deletion \cite{kobayashi2018contextual,wei2019eda} and word swapping \cite{csahin2018data,min2020syntactic} manipulate the words in the original texts to generate synthetic texts.
+As shown in Table \ref{tab:comparsion}, we compare {\modelname} with rule-based and traditional generative techniques, and present the comparison results below. \paragraph{Rule-based Augmentation} Various rule-based augmentations for NLP tasks such as word replacement \cite{zhang2015character,cai2020data}, random deletion \cite{kobayashi2018contextual,wei2019eda}, and word swapping \cite{csahin2018data,min2020syntactic} manipulate the words in the original texts to generate synthetic texts.
 However, these manipulated tokens could not maintain the original labels since the change of syntax and semantics.

 \citet{dai-adel-2020-analysis} proposes a replacement augmentation method to decide whether the selected token should be replaced by a binomial distribution, and if so, then the token will be replaced by another token with the same label.
 Furthermore, the similar approaches could be extended from token-level to mention-level.
-However, these methods still inevitably introduce incoherent replacement due to the ill-considered in-domain expansion.
-In this work, we try to introduce the entity-to-text based augmentation approach to improve the coherence of the augmented texts.
+However, these methods still inevitably introduce incoherent replacement.
+In this work, we try to introduce the Entity-to-Text based augmentation approach to improve the coherence of the augmented texts.